 Professional Indemnity Is Your Priority

-For web developers, professional indemnity is the most critical cover type.
-It protects you against the claims most likely to arise in your work - project failures, missed deadlines, code defects, IP infringement, and specification disputes.
-Build your insurance package around this cover type first and ensure your limit matches your largest project values.
+For web developers, PI is the most critical cover type.
+It protects you against the claims most likely to arise - project failures, missed deadlines, code defects, IP infringement and specification disputes.
+Build your insurance package around PI first and ensure your limit matches your largest project values.

 2